Practice Policies & Patient Information

 How do I know if I have one?

 Over half of the population of England now have a Summary Care Record.
-You can find out whether Summary Care Records have come to your area by looking at our interactive map or by asking your GP
+You can find out whether Summary Care Records have come to your area by asking your GP.

 Do I have to have one?

 No, it is not compulsory.
 If you choose to opt out of the scheme, then you will need to complete a form and bring it along to the surgery.
-You can use the form at the foot of this page.
+You can print and complete the form at the foot of this page.

 Zero Tolerance Policy